Your family medical history matters. But what if it's a mystery?

 Where do DNA tests come into play?

 For people like Donna, resources for identifying family health information are limited.
-The CDC provides a family history checklist for adults looking to collect their family health history, but it assumes they have access to biological relatives.
+The CDC provides family history resources for adults looking to collect their family health history, but it assumes they have access to biological relatives.

-If you are adopted, the CDC recommends reaching out to the adoption agency or your state’s health and social services agency to learn about how to access medical records.
-If you know the names of your late relatives, you can also check state and county records, newspapers and local libraries to search for obituaries.
+If you are adopted, consider reaching out to the adoption agency or your state’s health and social services agency to learn about how to access medical records.
+If you know the names of your late relatives, you can also check state and county records, newspapers, and local libraries to search for obituaries.

 Beyond that, few avenues exist to gather genetic health information.

 Enter at-home DNA tests, which have exploded over the past decade.
-For some people, these at-home tests offer some of the first insights into their genetic disease risks, all for about $200.
+For some people, these at-home tests offer some of the first insights into their genetic disease risks.

 In recent years, the FDA has approved some at-home genetic kits to assess genetic risks for a handful of conditions, including Celiac and Parkinson’s disease.
 But the FDA also says there are limitations to these direct-to-consumer tests: